FrugalX/ai_agents_ebook_draft/Chapter 4 Multi-Agent Systems Col.md

 - **Improves cross-agent collaboration** by ensuring **context persistence** in distributed AI ecosystems.
 - **Enhances scalability** by minimizing unnecessary redundant data exchange.

-By integrating modern frameworks like **AutoGen, OpenAI's Agents SDK, and LangChain**, and leveraging **MCP for efficient context sharing**, developers can build robust, scalable, and intelligent agent-based systems with structured interactions and enhanced functionality.
+By integrating modern frameworks like **OpenAI and LangChain**, and leveraging **MCP for efficient context sharing**, developers can build robust, scalable, and intelligent agent-based systems with structured interactions and enhanced functionality.

 ---